phillmv/okayfail.com/source/2021/british-columbia-more-yimby-california.md

 On a whim, I decided to compare the four largest Canadian provinces (Ontario, Québec, British Columbia, Alberta) with the four largest U.S. states (California, Texas, Florida, New York) plus Washington which is sort of like, a mirror-universe BC, why not.

 I then got population estimates from [Table 17-10-0005-01  Population estimates on July 1st, by age and sex](https://www150.statcan.gc.ca/t1/tbl1/en/cv.action?pid=1710000501) and the [{NY,CA,TX,WA,FL}POP data series from FRED](https://fred.stlouisfed.org/graph/?id=NYPOP,CAPOP,TXPOP,WAPOP,FLPOP).
+By using population figures for each individual year for each given state/province should allow us to account for differences in population growth across different state/provinces.

 Finally, I dumped all of these tables into Excel, chopped things around, divided the number of issued permits by the number of people in each state or province, multiplied that number by one thousand, and then finally averaged every year together.
-You can find the data here:
+You can find [the data here](/2021/british-columbia-more-yimby-california/files/comparing-building-permits-per-capita-between-america-canada.phillmv.xlsx).

-## Questions
+## Concluding thoughts & questions
 ### Are building permits one-to-one with newly built housing?

 No. Not every building permit turns into a housing start, and not every housing start turns into a housing completion.
 Actual finished housing units are some large fraction of the number of issued building permits.